 Tax rates are determined by the budgetary request of each governmental unit as authorized by the vote of the people.
 They are computed in strict accordance with procedures required by the Division of Tax Equalization, Ohio Department of Taxation.

-The tax bill is based on the tax rate multiplied by the value.
-This would be the property owner's proportional share of the cost of operating your local government including schools, townships, villages and the county.
+The tax bill is based on the tax rate multiplied by the value of the property.
+This would be the property owner's proportional share of the cost of operating your local government.

 Because real estate taxes can be deducted on the property owner's federal income tax, many taxpayers pay all of their tax charges by December 31 of each year.